slothbear/farmer_otto/readme.md

 For instance, you might want to craft the items required to fully build your [Wishing Fountain](http://farmville.wikia.com/wiki/Wishing_Fountain).
 You'll need 546 drill bits, 273 copper tubes, and 273 cut bamboos.
 That's a lot of clicking *Make It* and *Get It*.
 For top production, you'll also want to craft on all of your farms.
 That's a lot of coordinated clicking to move through all the farms.

+Maybe you're crazed and you want to build Wishing Fountains on each of your seven farms.
+That would require 7,644 crafted items.

 You can tell Farmer Otto to perform *all* of those steps for you with this small script: